lindzeyn/pthread-locate-updatedb/README.md

 #### Checkpoint 4 (60 points)

-Steps 0-4, i.e., report whether a single deadlock has occurred or not occurred, print the process names and file names involved in that deadlock, kill any process involved in that deadlock, then repeat.

 #### Checkpoint 5 (70 points)

-Steps 0-6, i.e., report whether deadlock has occurred or not, and if so, list <i>many</i> ocurrences of deadlock and kill the process involved in the most ocurrences of deadlock, then repeat.

-In principle, if you complete all 5 checkpoints, then you will earn full points; however, if any bugs in your code are made apparent by the test cases, then you will earn partial credit TBD.

 As always, you should focus on writing <i>correct</i> code first before you start making your code more efficient.